Australia is supporting Indonesian efforts to help its people access better quality services, including in the poorer eastern regions of Indonesia.

 $16.8 million, 2014-2018

-The Rural and Remote Education Initiative focuses on improving literacy and numeracy of children in rural and remote regions of Indonesia's Papuan Provinces.
-The program is piloting ways to deliver teacher development and promoting evidence-based decision making to help education officials make informed choices about options available to improve education outcomes.
+The Rural and Remote Education Initiative focuses on improving literacy and numeracy of children in rural and remote regions of Indonesia's Papuan provinces.
+Through this program we are piloting ways to deliver teacher development and promoting evidence-based decision making to improve education outcomes.

 World Bank Trust Fund – Improving Dimensions of Teaching, Education Management, and Learning Environment (ID-TEMAN)

-The program is supporting the Government of Indonesia to efficiently and effectively deliver 12 years of quality education for all.
-Through targeted technical assistance, the program is supporting Indonesia’s teacher reform policy to improve teaching and learning processes, with a specific focus on teacher competencies.
+Through ID-TEMAN we are supporting the Government of Indonesia to deliver efficiently and effectively 12 years of quality education for all.
+Through targeted technical assistance, we are supporting Indonesia’s teacher reform policy to improve teaching and learning processes, with a specific focus on teacher competencies.

 Australia Indonesia Partnership for Emerging Infectious Diseases (AIPEID 2) - One Health